pearcej/cppds/_sources/AlgorithmAnalysis/VectorAnalysis.rst

 vector is moved to a larger contiguous underlying array, which is :math:`O(n)`.

+Note that the vector class provides a find command which can determine whether a given item is in the vector.
+It is is :math:`O(log n)` if the vector is sorted and is :math:`O(n)` otherwise.
+We will explain why this is in Chapter 3.

-As a way of demonstrating this difference in performance let’s do another experiment using the ``ctime`` module.
+As a way of demonstrating the difference in performance between push_back and insert, let’s do another experiment using the ``ctime`` module.
 Our goal is to be able to verify the performance of the ``pop_back()`` operation on a vector of a known size when the program pops from the end of the vector using ``pop_back()``, and again when the